Personal Injury Claims: Evidence Gathering

 Let’s explore some basic evidence gathering issues you should keep in mind as you consider the possibility of litigation.

-Securing a Range of Relevant Evidence in an Arizona Accident Case
+Securing a Range of Evidence in Your Personal Injury Case in an Arizona Accident Case

 Ultimately, your goal in securing evidence is to support your personal injury claim that the defendant is liable for your injuries and damages.
 In other words, if you introduce evidence to prove that the defendant committed negligence that led to your injuries, but you fail to provide sufficient evidence to prove that your damages claim is justified, you could ostensibly recover less than what you need to cover all your losses.